svrnm/opentelemetry.io/content/en/docs/languages/js/instrumentation.md

 ### Acquiring a tracer

-Anywhere in your application where you write manual tracing code should call `getTracer` to acquire a tracer.
+Anywhere in your application where you write tracing code should call `getTracer` to acquire a tracer.
 For example:

 {{< tabpane text=true >}} {{% tab TypeScript %}}